Sundin/weather-api/README.md

 Make sure you have Docker installed.

-Build and run the container:

-    docker build -t weather-api . -f WeatherApi/Dockerfile && docker run -e ASPNETCORE_URLS='http://localhost:5000' weather-api

-## Getting started - without Docker

-Make sure you have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) or newer installed.
+You might need to install development certificates for HTTPS (make sure you have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) or newer installed):

-Install development certificates for HTTPS:

     dotnet dev-certs https --trust

-Start the development server (you can also run it through your IDE):
+Build and run the container (you can also run the container through your IDE):

-    dotnet run --project WeatherApi
+     docker build -t weather-api . -f WeatherApi/Dockerfile && docker run -e HTTP_PORT=8000 -p 8000:8000 weather-api

+You can now access the API:

+    curl -X GET "http://localhost:8000/WeatherForecast" -H  "accept: text/plain"

 ## Publish container